 Our governance group is transitioning from the original Consortium implementing a grant agreement with the NSW Environmental Trust, to a broader group of stakeholders from greenlife and horticulture associations, environment groups and regulatory bodies forming a new not-for-profit company limited by guarantee.

-Aimee is the Program Manager for the Gardening Responsibly Initiative and Gardening Responsibly Scheme.
-Her role involves facilitating and coordinating both the initiative and the program in consultation with industry, government and community stakeholders.
+Aimee was the Program Manager for the Gardening Responsibly Initiative and Gardening Responsibly Scheme.
+Her role involved facilitating and coordinating both the initiative and the program in consultation with industry, government and community stakeholders.

 Aimee has a multi-disciplinary background with a strong grounding in science and management, community engagement and building corporate partnership programs.
 Her expertise is in brokering sustainable solutions.

-Anita Campbell, CEO, Nursery & Garden Industry NSW & ACT (NGINA)
+Anita Campbell, Nursery & Garden Industry NSW & ACT (NGINA)